How To Get a Crown in TikTok

 That third option is probably your best bet at earning a crown on your TikTok account, unless the person currently reading this is Carly Rae Jepsen, looking to get her account verified on TikTok.
 Chances are, however, that you aren’t a famous pop musician joining the service, and instead, you’re an average individual with a smartphone, some ideas, and raw talent ready to be used on making short-form content.
 And the good news, of course, is that you don’t have to be Carly Rae Jepsen to get a crown on TikTok.
 All you need is that aforementioned talent and your smartphone.

 In fact, the path to scoring a crown in TikTok is actually pretty similar to the path to becoming popular on the site, since the two goals are nearly one in the same.
 To gain a crown on TikTok, you’ll want to work towards gaining followers and, in turn, popularity, but that isn’t the end-all-be-all of gaining a crown.
-Here are four tips to obtaining a crown on TikTok:
+Here are four tips to becoming verified on TikTok:

 - Work hard to create good content